yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/_index.md

 ### Signature and purpose of each window function: [here](./function-syntax-semantics/)

-The following list groups YSQL's eleven window functions in the same way that the sidebar items group them.
+The following list groups the eleven window functions in the same way that the sidebar items group them.
 The rationale for the grouping is explained in the referenced sections.

 &#160;&#160;&#160;&#160;&#160;&#160;[`row_number()`](./function-syntax-semantics/row-number-rank-dense-rank/#row-number)<br>
 &#160;&#160;&#160;&#160;&#160;&#160;[`rank()`](./function-syntax-semantics/row-number-rank-dense-rank/#rank)<br>